theHostileNegotiator/KWBandage/PatchNotes.md

 1. Supercharged Particle Beam upgrade sound would use Railgun sound instead of it's own
 	* Swapped upgrade sounds
 #### Tiberium Trooper
-1. Health, speed and weapon damage values were inherited from Black Hand pre TW1.05
+1. Health, speed and weapon damage values were inherited from Black Hand pre TW 1.05
 	* Changed values to match Black Hand
 #### Flame Weaponry (+Tiberium Goo)
 1. New units that use flame weaponry and purifying flame will de-garrison units the instant it fires